-The 2015 inspection of the LUCs at LF044 found the berm to be in good to excellent physical condition.
+The 2016 inspection of the LUCs at LF044 found the berm to be in good to excellent physical condition.
 However, the excavation of the 7,140 cubic yards of contaminated soil and 90 cubic yards of construction debris from the northern portion of the site during the Kinder Morgan tank construction project (AFCEC and AMEC, 2014) also removed the potential source of contaminated sediment that could have migrated into nearby vernal pools.
 As a result, the berm no longer serves its original purpose, which was to prevent the flow of contaminated sediment into nearby vernal pools.
-It is likely that the base will eventually seek regulatory concurrence to remove the requirement for a berm from the LF044 controlled area.
-The thin strip of land between the berm and the fuel facility containment structure on the northeast side of LF044 (as shown in Photograph 34) may still contain contaminated sediment, so a soil sampling and analysis event would be required to verify that the thin strip of soil is clean before the berm could be decommissioned.
+However, the thin strip of land between the berm and the fuel facility containment structure on the northeast side of LF044 may still contain contaminated sediment, so a soil sampling and analysis work plan that describes the collection and analysis of dry sediment samples to determine whether contaminated sediment is present has been submitted for regulatory review.
+The dry sediment sample collection is scheduled during the 2017 summer construction season.
+The results of this field work will be used to either support the removal of LUCs from the two small LF044 parcels or determine the cost to remove any identified contaminated sediment in a future action.